Alcaro/russian-malware/arlib/sandbox/README.txt

 We also need a way to ensure the child can't saturate the pipe and disrupt everything else trying to use the network.
 I believe this is best solved by wrapping the connection in a AF_LOCAL socketpair and letting the broker add a rate limit.
+This also stops the child from accessing anything unauthorized via getpeername.

 Future - Sandbox-aware children